 One of the most powerful ways the Lord has taught me to pray is to pray Scripture.
 I pray verses over my husband, my children, my extended family, unbelievers, my neighbors and friends.
 I have a list of some of the verses that I pray most often for people in the back of my prayer journal to refer to often.

-Get your free pdf to know Him better through His word!
+Get your free pdf to know Him better through His Word today.
 Drop your email below and it will be sent to your inbox today!